Add offsets to method#source_location

 end, I think it would cover 99% of usecases.

-Updated by tenderlovemaking (Aaron Patterson) about 6 years ago
+Updated by tenderlovemaking (Aaron Patterson) almost 8 years ago

 Sorry, I should have added some usecases to this description.
 I would like this feature mainly to: